thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## What's a relational database?

 A **relational database**, or relational database management system (RDBMS), is a database that's based on the relational model.
-The **relational model** is an approach to managing data using a structure where all data is represented in terms of tuples (i.e. rows) that are grouped into relations (i.e. tables).
+The **relational model** is an approach to managing information using a structure where an entity is represented as row (i.e. tuple) that's grouped in a table (i.e. relation).

 ![][relational-db]